-2.3 Specifically relating to this data protection and access to personal information policy, Standard 2.2 states:
+2.3 Specifically relating to this data protection and access to personal information policy, Standards 2.2 and 2.3 state:

-The governing body recognises it is accountable to its tenants, and has a wider public accountability to the taxpayer as a recipient of public funds, and actively manages its accountabilities.
-It is open about what it does, publishes information about its activities and, wherever possible, agrees to requests for information about the work of the governing body and the RSL.
+The governing body recognises it is accountable to its tenants and has a wider public accountability to the taxpayer as a recipient of public funds, and actively manages its accountabilities.

+The governing body is open and transparent about what it does, publishes information about its activities and, wherever possible, agrees to requests for information about the work of the governing body and the RSL.